Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 4.0 Comfortable for long sessions, but plush fills can warm up
+Cooling 4.0 Comfortable for long sits, though plush fills can warm up

-Durability 4.5 Benchmade frame + Flexolator base feel built for daily use
+Durability 4.5 Frame and Flexolator base feel built for daily use

-Layout Practicality 4.2 Great if you have space; 46" depth is the limiter
+Layout Practicality 4.2 Great with room to spare; 46" depth is the main limiter

-Value 4.2 Strong construction and comfort justify the premium for the right buyer
+Value 4.2 Premium-priced, but the comfort and build make sense for the right buyer

-Overall 4.3 Best for dedicated loungers with room to spare
+Overall 4.3 Best for committed loungers with enough space

 How to Choose the Crate & Barrel Lounge Deep 93" Sofa

-Choose this sofa if you prefer a deep, low seat that lets you recline, tuck legs up, or stretch out without feeling perched.
-Plan around the 46" overall depth and think through how you naturally watch TV: if you slide forward or need feet-flat posture for back comfort, the “deep lounge” geometry can work against you.
-Dr. Adrian Walker generally encourages matching seat depth and seat height to your default posture so your hips and lower back aren’t forced into a compromised position during long sits.
+Choose this sofa if you like a deep, low seat that lets you tuck your legs up, stretch out, or recline without feeling perched.
+Plan around the 46" overall depth and think honestly about how you usually watch TV or work from the couch.
+If you often slide forward or need a consistent feet-flat posture for back comfort, this layout can work against you.
+Dr. Adrian Walker generally recommends matching seat depth and seat height to your default posture so your hips and lower back are not fighting the furniture during longer sits.

-If you want a more universal, medium-depth sit, consider the Room & Board Metro Sofa (22" seat depth, 17" seat height).
-If you want deep seating with a higher, more traditional profile, consider the Pottery Barn York Roll Arm Deep Seat Sofa (inside seating depth 29", seat height 18").
+If you want a more universal, medium-depth sit, the Room & Board Metro Sofa (22" seat depth, 17" seat height) is the clearer comparison point.
+If you want deep seating with a taller, more traditional profile, the Pottery Barn York Roll Arm Deep Seat Sofa (29" inside seating depth, 18" seat height) is closer.
+The West Elm Harmony Extra Deep (47" overall depth, 25" seat depth) is another option if you want a similarly lounge-forward feel in a taller overall profile.

 Crate & Barrel Lounge Deep 93" Sofa